Devotional

 In Revelation 21 and 22, when God depicts the climax of the coming kingdom, the apex of his redemption, he shows us a city—the Holy City, the new Jerusalem.

 The new heaven and the new earth mean that this world will be restored, purified, and beautified.
 It is a new material creation, in which everything sad that has ever happened will come untrue.
-It will be the utter defeat of evil, because all the evil and suffering you have ever experienced and that the world has ever experienced, will only make the eventual glory and joy greater.
+It will be the utter defeat of evil, because all the evil and suffering that you have ever experienced and that the world has ever experienced will only make the eventual glory and joy greater.
 It is not just that we are going to be consoled for it or compensated for it.
-In some way, it is going to be brought into that glory and made even greater for it having happened.
-“They say of some temporal suffering, ‘No future bliss can make up for it,’ not knowing that heaven, once attained, will work backwards and turn even that agony into a glory.”
+In some way, it is going to be brought into that glory and made even greater because it happened.
+C.S.
+Lewis in The Great Divorce says, “They say of some temporal suffering, ‘No future bliss can make up for it,’ not knowing that heaven, once attained, will work backwards and turn even that agony into a glory.”

 PRAY

-Lord Jesus, the sorrows of this world sometimes threaten to undo us, there are so many.
-We long for the day when you will make all things new, put all things right, and defeat all evil, banish all suffering, and reign in your kingdom fully.
-Come soon, Lord Jesus, come!
-Amen
+Pray that the love of Christ would give you hope in the midst of the many sorrows of this world and how they sometimes threaten to undo us.
+Pray that as we long for the day when he will make all things new, put all things right, and defeat all evil, banish all suffering, and bring in his kingdom fully that we would hope in him because of his great love for us.
+Pray for his long expected return — come soon, Lord Jesus!

 If you would like to support the work of Gospel in Life, you can make a gift here.